NHSDigital/iif_indicators/README.md

 TBC

 ## Monthly run quick guide
-To begin, in the 'iif-indicators' agreemnent, navigate to Workspaces> iif_indicators_collab> AC-02 ACSC> main> main.py
+To begin, in the 'iif-indicators' agreement, navigate to Workspaces> iif_indicators_collab> AC-02 ACSC> main> main.py

 In Cmd 16, enter the reporting period end date of the timeframe you wish to produce in the format 'yyyy-mm-dd', and then click 'Run All' at the top.
 This will run the pipeline, and update the neccessary tables with the outputs.
 A seperate DMS pipeline will then send the data to CQRS and UDAL as required.